winkeung/C-Concepts/C_Concepts_Part1.md

                           // float and double can only approximate this no. but in different precision
 </pre>

-This program shows the internals of double and float:
+This program shows the internals of double and float after decimal number 0.7 is assigned to them:
 <pre>
 #include \<stdio.h\>